Cost Effective Health Care Dollars

 On 16 May 2018, the first International Day of Light celebrated the vital role of light and related technologies in science, culture and art, education and sustainable development, and in fields as diverse as medicine, communications and energy.

-The HEF Founder and President, John M. Corboy, MD, and a lovely Yap islander, pose with a new Tono-Pen XL gifted to the HEF by Reichert Technologies.
+The HEF President, John M. Corboy, MD, using a new Tono-Pen XL gifted to HEF by Reichert Technologies.

 The broad theme of light allows many different sectors of society worldwide to participate in activities to help achieve the goals of UNESCO–education, equality and peace.